tyconsulting/TerraformEnterprise-PS/docs/Add-TFEContent.md

 ```

 ### -Token

-Enter the API token as a Secure String.
+The Terraform Enterprise API token as a Secure String.

 ```yaml
 Type: SecureString